troutkilroy/RPCBroker.NET/README.md

             new NegateJsonMsgRequest() { Value = 1 }, ct.Token, 2000);
 ```

 The second RPC call option is to provide the type names and serialization logic to the client and server explicitly.
-In contrast to using an implementation of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization), you define your request and reply objects as you desire, type names, and specify the serialization logic explictly.
+In contrast to using an implementation of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization).
+Here you define your request and reply objects as you desire, type names, and specify the serialization logic explictly.
 As an example consider our negate method, but this time our message definitions are simple POCO's that don't implement `IRPCBytesPayload`
 ```
  public class NegateBytesRequest
  {